ktquez/vue-social-chat/README.md

 # vue-social-chat

+---
+🔥 HEADS UP!
+You are in the Vue 2 compatible branch, [check the branch for Vue 3 support](https://github.com/ktquez/vue-social-chat/tree/next).

+---

 Vue.js component for your visitors and customers to send messages directly to you through social chats or customized form.

 `vue-social-chat` allows your customers to open a conversation from your website directly to chat apps like **WhatsApp**, **Telegram**, **Messenger**, **WeChat**, **Line**, **Viber** or even the same **custom form**.